Melobase Desktop 1.5 User Guide

-In order to show the list of folders, select View → Show Folders under macOS, or Window → Show Folders under Windows.
+To show the list of folders, select View → Show Folders under macOS, or Window → Show Folders under Windows.
 Two root folders are present: Sequences and Trash.
 The Sequences folder is the main folder containing all your sequences.
 It is possible to create subfolders inside the Sequences and any of its subfolders by first selecting the desired parent folder and then performing Sequences → New Subfolder.

 7.3.
 Drag & Drop Operations

-In order to move a sequence from one folder to another one, make sure that the destination folder is visible and then perform a drag & and drop operation from the sequence to the desired folder.
+In order to move a sequence from one folder to another one, make sure that the destination folder is visible and then perform a drag & drop operation from the sequence to the desired folder.